 True Loves is a wonderful refurb of the old canal arches.
 Honest, humble and independent, they are a staple with local communities, but love promoting the fantastic produce of Sheffield and broader Yorkshire.

-Hope Works plays host to some of the best and most experimental electronic music on an incredible bespoke sound system and is the base of operations for No Bounds Festival, curated and produced by Lo Shea who also programs Hope Works all year round.
+Hope Works plays host to some of the best and most experimental electronic music on an incredible bespoke sound system.